Past Events

 Presented in conjunction with We Are the Voices.

-micha cárdenas, author of Poetic Operations: Trans of Color Art in Digital Media (forthcoming from Duke University Press), and Susan Stryker will discuss cárdenas’s new book and trans of color poetics.
+micha cárdenas, author of Poetic Operations: Trans of Color Art in Digital Media (forthcoming from Duke University Press), and Susan Stryker discuss cárdenas’s new book and trans of color poetics.

 Transgress Press: Trystan Cotten, Kim Green, and Brynn Tannehill in conversation with Susan Stryker